sarbal/BINF_tut/lessons/lesson3.md

 ![scatterplot](../imgs/plot_iris_4.png)

+- We can use the lowess function (lowess stands for locally weighted scatterplot smoothing) and is one of many non-parametric regression techniques) to plot a smoothed version of the scatter:
 ```
-## Plotting smoothed version
 plot(lowess(iris$Sepal.Length, iris$Petal.Length), pch=19)
 ```

 ![scatterplot](../imgs/plot_iris_5.png)

+- Plotting using the formula method (~):
 ```
-## Plotting using the forumla method
 plot(Petal.Length ~ Sepal.Length, data=iris, pch=19, col=Species)
 ```

 ![scatterplot](../imgs/plot_iris_6.png)

-- We can view sepal width by species distributions with a boxplot, beanplot, or violinplot:
+- We can view summary plots of the sepal width by species distributions with a boxplot, beanplot, or violinplot.

 ```
 boxplot(iris$Sepal.Width~ iris$Species, col=1:3 )